Creek or ridge first

 The easy first weekend

-A first Gatlinburg weekend should feel like a mountain getaway, not an argument with a parking lot.
+A first Gatlinburg weekend should work as a mountain getaway.
 Use Friday to arrive, Saturday morning for the park, Saturday evening for the town, and Sunday for one final easy thing.
+Reserve one dinner and pick the morning park route the night before so the day starts in your favor.

 Open the weekend itinerary